 Research in energy and transport areas is vital to ensure a sustainable future of our planet in general and a low-carbon economy in particular.
-The aim of research in these fields is to support EU policies that ensure sustainable, safe, secure and efficient energy production, distribution and use, and foster sustainable and efficient transport in Europe.
+The aim of research in these fields is to support the European Commission's Energy Union strategy to make energy more secure, affordable and sustainable, and foster sustainable and efficient transport in Europe.

-With the increased use of renewable energy sources, the energy market is changing dramatically.
-In order to face future challenges, the JRC research includes experimental studies on ways to integrate renewable energy sources into the power grid.
+In order to face future challenges, JRC research includes experimental studies on ways to integrate renewable energy sources into the power grid.
 It also investigates the grid interoperability with, for example ICT and transport systems.

 The JRC has dedicated laboratories that focus on emission control and related impacts on ecosystems, as well as scientific tools that allow this research to be carried out efficiently and databases of information relevant to all aspects of energy and transport.